Q & A!

 1. What are your go-to self-care activities?

-I need to laugh every day, so I might rewatch an episode of Parks & Rec or The Office over lunch.
-A change of scenery - like going to a coffee shop or sitting for works wonders for me!
-Painting (poorly) (#nojudgment) and coloring help me relax but stay creative.
+I need to laugh every day, so I might rewatch an episode of Parks & Rec or The Office.
+A change of scenery—like going to a coffee shop or sitting outside for lunch—works wonders for me!
+Painting (poorly) (#nojudgment) and helps me relax and stay creative, without the pressure of perfection.

 2. How did you discover this passion for helping others make their impact?